Massawa: Eritrean independence

 With Eritrea's de facto independence (complete military liberation) in 1991, Ethiopia reverted to being landlocked and its Navy was dismantled (partially taken over by the nascent national navy of Eritrea).

-During the Eritrean-Ethiopian War the port was inactive, primarily due to the closing of the Eritrean-Ethiopian border which cut off Massawa from its traditional hinterlands.
+During the Eritrean–Ethiopian War the port was inactive, primarily due to the closing of the Eritrean-Ethiopian border which cut off Massawa from its traditional hinterlands.
 A large grain vessel donated by the United States, containing 15,000 tonnes of relief food, which docked at the port late in 2001, was the first significant shipment handled by the port since the war began.

 Transportation

 Massawa is home to a naval base and large dhow docks.
 It also has a station on the railway line to Asmara.
-Ferries sail to the Dahlak Islands and the nearby Sheikh Saeed Island, aka Green Island.
+Ferries sail to the Dahlak Islands and the nearby Sheikh Saeed Island.

 In addition, the city's air transportation needs are served by the Massawa International Airport.

 Main sights

-Notable buildings in the city include the shrine of Sahaba, as well as the 15th century Sheikh Hanafi Mosque and various houses of coral.
+Buildings in the city include the shrine of Sahaba, as well as the 15th century Sheikh Hanafi Mosque and various houses of coral.
 Many buildings, for example some unfinished Ottoman buildings, survive.
 The local bazaar as well.
 Later buildings include the Imperial Palace, built in 1872 to 1874 for Werner Munzinger; St. Mary's Cathedral; and the 1920s Banca d'Italia.
 The Eritrean War of Independence is commemorated in a memorial of three tanks in the middle of Massawa.